 Temperature Qualification Process

 The process involves various type of tests carried out as per the protocol specifically prepared of reach equipment and client.
 Irrespective of model and type of the tested piece, the protocol need to be specifically prepared for each device and to be tested separately.
+You can see a sample protocol for the qualification process.
 The process is classified as under:

 This process involves various checking to test